saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 ```

 Some people love list comprehensions, some others hate it and say it makes everything look needlessly complex.
+I like using them.
+I hav found that as long as the expressions remain relatively straightforward, it works well for me.

 Using any and all to find what you are looking for: